cityofaustin/atd-moped/moped-toolbox/access_migration/README.md

 - check geometry types of components - some may need to be converted to point or line
 - dedupe existing projects with interim_project_id
   - figure out how to handle these :/
-- moped editor: component phase override: we need to allow a separate completion date without a manually entered phase
 - moped editor: nix summary map zoom animation
 - moped editor: project list: cannot search for projects with no/unknown status
 - moped editor: projects: should we use "Current phase" instead of "status"?
 Status is a confusing term because it only appears in search filter